Nothing can now be believed which is seen in a newspaper. Truth itself becomes suspicious by being put into that polluted vehicle.

 Sadly, our group and many others now know that what my dad used to say is true, “Don’t believe anything you hear and only half of what you read.”
 In fact, I have only recently come to realize that Benjamin Franklin was the originator of that idea; but, nonetheless, that doesn’t make it any more or less true, as we can observe it for ourselves.

 By the time of Rosenthal’s death in 2006, the American public had already learned about the exaggerated and false claims of The New York Times‘ original article, but he had held fast to the truth of its reporting.
 According to Shaidle (2016, Apr 12),

 Lucy’s article told about the 40th Anniversary Conference held at Fordham University in 2004, at which Rosenthal said that his sister Bess had died many years earlier following a similar incident.
 Bess was walking home when a “flasher” exposed himself to her.
-She was terrified and ran all the way home; then, she caught a cold and never recovered.
+She was terrified, ran all the way home, caught a cold and never recovered.